 In this article, we’ll explore the essential steps in sprouting buckwheat, the common pitfalls, and, most importantly, how to make the most out of these little gems.
 Stick with me; you’ll be a sprouting maestro in no time.

 Buckwheat sprouting basics

 Buckwheat isn’t actually wheat at all.
-The buckwheat plant is related to rhubarb and sorrel, rather than grass crops.
-Buckwheat plants grow stalks which hold small edible seeds.
+The buckwheat plant is related to rhubarb and sorrel rather than grass crops.
+Buckwheat plants grow stalks that hold small edible seeds.
 Each buckwheat seed is shaped like a tiny pyramid.
+It’s crucial to use raw, hulled buckwheat as roasted buckwheat, known as kasha, will not sprout.
 When eaten, the seeds have a nutty deliciousness.

 Buckwheat seeds are very affordable, widely available, and sprout reliably.
-The buckwheat sprouts do take a bit of time to grow (approximately 10 days), but they are sturdy and last in the fridge for several weeks.
+The buckwheat sprouts take a bit to grow (approximately ten days), but it’s worth it.
+Sprouted buckwheat is sturdy and lasts in the fridge for several weeks.

-I add them in smoothies, put them on sandwiches, and mix them into salads.
-Buckwheat sprouts have a very mild yet fresh flavour which makes them easy to sneak into many foods for an added nutritional bonus (I honestly love these sprouts so much that sneaking them in isn’t much of an issue for me anymore).
+I add them to smoothies, put them on sandwiches, and mix them into salads.
+Buckwheat sprouts have a very mild yet fresh flavor, which makes them easy to sneak into many foods for an added crunchy, fresh bonus (I honestly love these sprouts so much that sneaking them in isn’t much of an issue for me anymore).

 Sprouting buckwheat is just like sprouting other sprouts or microgreens.
 To be honest, I prefer to grow buckwheat as microgreens rather than sprouts.
 I find they become established more easily in soil and are more versatile to use…but both methods of sprouted buckwheat are delicious!